w3f/Grants-Program/applications/DOT Cashback from Top Retailers.md

 -   Number of users that received DOT cashback via this service
 -   Amount of DOT paid as cashback to users
--   Income to wallet from DOT cashback distribution
+-   Income to wallet from DOT cashback distribution Business model: 100% paid by the retailer: 60% (user cashback), 20% to the wallet, 20% to Bring.

 **Target audience**
 Any Polkadot wallet or other user facing dapps who wish to implement DOT cashback offerings to their user base.

-**Needs the project meet - wallets of the major challenges:**
+**Need the project meet:**
+Major challenges wallets are straggling with:
-1.Attract new users
+1. Attract new users
 2. Keeping users engaged and staying top-of-mind
 3. Generate income to sustain and grow their business, w/o compromising the user’s experience.

 **How did you identify these needs?**
-From our business internal data (we’re live) typically at list 90% of chrome extension wallet are inactive.
+Since we are live, our business internal data shows that typically, at list 90% of chrome extension wallet are inactive.

 **Are there any other projects similar to yours in the Polkadot ecosystem?**
-Yes, Raise, which enables purchases using DOT and DOT cash back.
+Yes.
+Raise, which enables purchases using DOT and DOT cash back.

 **How is your project different?**
-KEY DIFFERENCES with our integration
+KEY DIFFERENCES with our integration:
-* pay with FIAT- get DOT: enabling new investors into the ecosystem effortlessly - anyone can become a DOT investor instantly by starting to accumulate cashback rewards.
+* pay with FIAT- get DOT: enabling new investors into the ecosystem effortlessly - anyone can become a DOT investor instantly by starting to accumulate cashback rewards
 * 1000 retailers VS 10,000 retailers
-* Minor change of user behavior  - the user doesn’t need to own any other currency and can pay for his shopping just as he normally would.
+* Minor change of user behavior  - the user doesn’t need to own any other currency and can pay for his shopping just as he normally would
-* Much wider range of users - not applied only for DOT holders
+* Much wider range of users - applying to all users, not only DOT holders
-* Chrome extension: the cashback experience and offering is embedded within the user’s day-to-day browsing routine and connected to the wallet, so no matter the user’s personal shopping preferences and behavior - we have full coverage on both experiences.
+* Chrome extension: the cashback experience and offering is embedded within the user’s day-to-day browsing routine and connected to the wallet, so no matter the user’s personal shopping preferences and behavior - we have full coverage on both experiences (mobile and desktop)

 **Are there any projects similar to yours in related ecosystems?**
-Yes,  Loli enables Bitcoin cashback.
+Yes, Loli enables Bitcoin cashback
 StormX - offers its own token as cashback

 ##  Team
 **Team members & experience:**
+Our team consists of seasoned executives and operators as detailed in the team paragraph

 **Iri Zohar - Founder & CEO**
 Serial entrepreneur
-CEO & Founder @ Freshub - retail & IoT, sold to IKAN, equity deal CEO & Founder @ eXelate - ad-tech / data & analytics, sold to Nielsen, $200M
+        -   CEO & Founder @ Freshub - retail & IoT, sold to IKAN, equity deal
+        -   CEO & Founder @ eXelate - ad-tech / data & analytics, sold to Nielsen, $200M
-CEO & Founder @ Oridian - ad-tech / media, sold to Y-Brant, $20M
+        -   CEO & Founder @ Oridian - ad-tech / media, sold to Y-Brant, $20M

 **Gidon Alter**
 Seasoned Ad-tech Executive, Entrepreneur
-CEO @ JAG Method - Insurtech online advertising Founder & Exec Director ReturnX @ affiliate agency Founder & CEO @ Urban Grind Rosters - coffee roster & cafe
+        -   CEO @ JAG Method - Insurtech online advertising
+        -   Founder & Exec Director ReturnX @ affiliate agency
+        -   Founder & CEO @ Urban Grind Rosters - coffee roster & cafe

 **Moran Shaked, VP Product Design & Biz-Dev**
 Web3 Veteran - Product, Marketing, BD
-Owner @ High Deck - Design & UX Agency
+        -   Owner @ High Deck - Design & UX Agency
-Head of Community & Marketing @ Colu - blockchain abstraction layer Co-founder @ Miss Bitcoin - first "woman-in-crypto” community
+        -   Head of Community & Marketing @ Colu - blockchain abstraction layer
+        -   Co-founder @ Miss Bitcoin - first "woman-in-crypto” community

 **Noam Kronman, Head of R&D**
 Experienced Engineer, Architect and Product
-Full Stack Developer @ Beamm
+        -   Full Stack Developer @ Beamm
-Frontend Developer @ DFine
+        -   Frontend Developer @ DFine
-Head of Product @ Freshub
+        -   Head of Product @ Freshub

 **Daniel Kalfa, Full Stack Developer**
 Tech Leader and Experienced Engineer
-Full Stack Mentor @ Mego
+        -   Full Stack Mentor @ Mego
-CTO @ JAMBO MUSIC LTD
+        -   CTO @ JAMBO MUSIC LTD
-IT Engineer @ Ezra Solutions
+        -   IT Engineer @ Ezra Solutions

 **Hadar Gattegno, Data Scientist & Community Manager** Data Scientist, R&D, Cryptocurrencies
-Crypto Investor & Kaspa Miner
+        -   Crypto Investor & Kaspa Miner
-Senior Research Associate @ Emendo Biotherapeutics Researcher @ Biolojic Design, Ltd.
+        -   Senior Research Associate @ Emendo Biotherapeutics
+        -   Researcher @ Biolojic Design, Ltd.

 ![Bring_full team](https://github.com/user-attachments/assets/f6b9a17e-27a1-4ee6-839e-4b2ffd5f0cfd)